 Dear Families, Staff and Community Partners,

-We believe that your support is crucial to our success.
-We have a group of volunteers who work in our school and in the garden!
+We believe that families and community members are our partners.
+Your support is crucial to our success.
 Thanks to everyone who has donated their time or resources to support our students.
-It does take a whole village to raise a child, and we have more than 325 students at this time!

 You are always welcome at Northlake, and we appreciate all of your feedback and support!

 Dr. Cora Lazo, Principal